 Two years ago, Howard Krulewitz launched the Hakker Short Film Festival.
 During the first edition, I was a bit actor in Taunt’s Hard on Ice, the eventual festival winner.
 This year, I teamed up with Greg McMahon and Nick Mahoney to take home the title, with the aptly titled: New York Post.
 The Hakker Short Film Festival donates half its proceeds to the winning film maker, and the other half to an excellent charity — The Jack Krulewitz Ice Cream in My Mustache fund; with all proceeds going directly to cancer research.

 Following two successful festivals, HSFF President Howard Krulewitz commissioned a painting showcasing the festival.
-After the jump, the process from start to finish.

 Knowing this painting was all about the logo… I wanted it to be heavy on the headlines.